 In 2019 Garmin released the first of their STRIKER series.
 A cut down version of the Echomap series at an affordable price point.
 The key difference being that these trimmed down versions had no maps or data storage.
 However the take up on these sounders was excellent and now Garmin has made some updates to this series adding a transducer update, and a new colour scheme.

-All the Striker devices come with a high sensitivity receiver so fishers can not only see fish and structure below the boat, but can also quickly mark their favourite spots.
-When trolling the GPS will update position once per second giving you an extremely accurate positional report for waypoints, dialling in the exact trolling speed and optimise lure presentation.
+All the Striker devices come with a high sensitivity receiver so fishers can not only see fish and structures below the boat but can also quickly mark their favourite spots.
+When trolling the GPS will update position once per second giving you an extremely accurate positional report for waypoints, dialling in the exact trolling speed and optimising lure presentation.
 You can also share waypoint data across Striker Plus units as well as the new Echomap Plus series.